Zinnia: Uses

-Beyond earth
+Some zinnias are edible, though often reported to have a bitter taste best suited to garnish.

+Cultivation in microgravity

-Experimentation aboard the International Space Station has demonstrated the capability of zinnias to grow and blossom in a weightless environment.
+Experimentation aboard the International Space Station has demonstrated the capability of zinnias to blossom in a weightless environment, an example of plants in space.

 Companion plants

 In the Americas their ability to attract hummingbirds is also seen as useful as a defense against whiteflies, and therefore zinnias are a desirable companion plant, benefiting plants that are inter-cropped with it.
-Zinnias are grown in the summertime and bloom all summer long.